-Read the article “Black Voyageurs” in the Black history in Canada issue of Kayak: Canada’s History Magazine for Kids.
+Read the article “Black Voyageurs” in the Black history in Canada issue of Kayak: Canada’s History Magazine for Kids or in the How Furs Built Canada issue of Kayak: Canada’s History Magazine for Kids.
 Based on the needs of your students, determine if you would like to read the article as a read-aloud, a shared reading, have students work in small groups or allow students to read independently.

 After reading the article, be sure to provide students with the opportunity to discuss what they learned.
 Share with students that although the role that Blacks had within the fur trade is often untold, Black people, in particular Black men were a part of the fur trade that took place in what we now identify as Canada and the United States during the 1700s and 1800s.